A Father's Frustration

 Building a Better Tool Between School Runs

 I realized that if I wanted my son to have high-quality paper for his music, I’d have to build the tool myself.
-I spent my free time, often while waiting in the car for him to finish his lessons, rebuilding the logic of how these pages are generated.
+I spent my free time, often while waiting in the car for him to finish his piano lessons or football practice, rebuilding the logic of how these pages are generated from the ground up.

-- Ink-Friendly Design: Crisp, clean lines mean your printer uses exactly what it needs.
-No more wasting expensive ink on blurry guesses.
+- Ink-Friendly Design: Crisp, clean vector lines mean your printer uses exactly the right amount of ink.
+No more wasting expensive cartridges on blurry edges.

 Quality You Can Feel

-I’m building PaperMe for parents and creators who believe that even a simple piece of paper deserves to be high-quality.
-Every update I make is about making sure your prints are flawless, down to the last pixel.
+I’m building PaperMe for parents, students, and professional creators who believe that even a simple piece of paper deserves to be high-quality.
+Every update I make to the engine is about making sure your prints are flawless, down to the last pixel.
+My son now uses his own custom-printed paper for his lessons, and seeing his music on a clean, sharp staff makes all the hours of coding worth it.

 Try it in PaperMe Studio